JessWhitney/JessWhitney/README.md

 👋 Hey everyone!
 My name is Jessica | 22 | she/her

 * I'm a first year PhD student at the Mullard Space Science Laboratory (MSSL) at University College London (UCL)
-* My project will focus on developing updated deep learning techniques on the sphere which will then be used to analyse astronomical data!
+* My project will focus on developing updated deep learning techniques on the sphere which will then be used to analyse cosmological data!

 📫 If you're looking to get in touch, reach out to me via my twitter (in my bio) :)